helanekillian-creator/helanekillian-creator/README.md

 ## Hi there I'm Helané👋

-CompTIA A+ Certified IT helpdesk professional in training - building hands-on experience in technical support and system administration.
+IT helpdesk professional in training - building hands-on experience in technical support and system administration.

+🏆 CompTIA A+ Certified

 🔍 Curious by nature, driven to understand how things work.

 🖥️ Systems: Windows, Windows Server, Active Directory, Microsoft 365 and Oracle VirtualBox.

-🎫Service Desk: Ticket handling, troubleshooting, customer support, and resolution.
+🎫Service Desk: Ticket handling, Troubleshooting, Customer Support, and Resolution.

-🛠️ Hands-on labs: User & account management, system administration, and technical troubleshooting.
+🛠️ Hands-on labs: User & account management, System administration, and Technical Troubleshooting.

 🔗 [LinkedIn](https://linkedin.com/in/helane-killian)